hamvocke/nixos-config/README.md

 I've got no idea what I'm doing.

 If you're looking for a good NixOS config to take inspiration from, this probably isn't it.

+## Usage

+Run `make update` to update the flakes.lock file.

+Run `make rebuild` to apply updates to NixOS.